GGracieux/lighthouse-orchestrator/README.md

 You can add as many profile as you want based on [lighthouse configuration format](https://github.com/GoogleChrome/lighthouse/blob/HEAD/docs/configuration.md)

-Lightkeeper comes with two default profiles, mobile and desktop, they are identical to [lr-desktop-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-desktop-config.js) and [lr-mobile-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-mobile-config.js)
+Lightkeeper comes with two example profiles, mobile and desktop, they are identical to [lr-desktop-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-desktop-config.js) and [lr-mobile-config.js](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-mobile-config.js)

 ## Results

 Every data produced by lightkeeper is stored under the data-dir passed as command argument.
+According to lightkeeper.json, the data-dir folder can be exposed through http.

 ### /log/lightkeeper.log
 This is the application log, it monitors job activity, and errors.